 Part-Time Commissioners

-Dr. Muneer Abduroaf
+Prof. Muneer Abduroaf

-Ms. Tsholofelo Mosala
+Dr. Tsholofelo Masetshaba Mosala

 CRL Management

-Mr Edward Mafadza
+Dr. Edward Mafadza

 Chief Executive Officer (CEO)